mozilla/releasewarrior/how-tos/mergeduty.md

   --create-virtualenv --commit-changes --push
 ```
 :warning: If an issue comes up during this phase, you may not be able to ran this command (or the no-op one) correctly.
 You may need to publicly backout some tags/changesets to get back in a known state.
+1. Upon pushing, `beta` should get a version bump consisting of a `commit` like [this](https://hg.mozilla.org/releases/mozilla-beta/rev/52cefa439a7d) and a `tag` like [this](https://hg.mozilla.org/releases/mozilla-beta/rev/907a3a5c6fed)
 1. Verify changesets are visible on [hg pushlog](https://hg.mozilla.org/releases/mozilla-release/pushloghtml) and [Treeherder]( https://treeherder.mozilla.org/#/jobs?repo=mozilla-release).
 It may take a couple of minutes to appear.

 ### Bump ESR version